Monitoring spin coherence of single nitrogen-vacancy centers in nanodiamonds during pH changes in aqueous buffer solutions: Results and Discussion

-To clarify the origin of the fluctuations, we quantified the experimental error in the present quantum spin measurement scheme.
-We measured the fluctuations of the $T_2$ time and resonance frequency over 19 h for single NV centers in the same buffer solution at constant pH of 6.1 with a similar optical excitation intensity of 5.4 kW$\cdot {\rm cm ^{-2}}$.
-It was observed that $\omega_0$ shows sudden shifts on the order of hundreds of kHz, as shown in Fig.~\ref{figx1}.
-The standard deviation of this 19-h measurement is $\pm 6.2$\% of the mean $T_2$ time and $\pm$ 0.24 MHz of the mean $\omega_0$ (see Supplementary Table S1).
-Nevertheless, most of the data points shown in Fig.~\ref{fig4} are located within the range of fluctuation, indicating that the pH does not affect $T_2$ and $\omega_0$ within the error range of the present spin measurement parameters, such as number of accumulations and step size.
-Therefore, we concluded that the effect of pH on $T_2$ and $\omega_0$ is smaller than the instrumental measurement error of the present experimental system.
-Note that the stability of the NV spin properties measured in buffer solution is almost the same (or even better) as that in an air environment (see Table S2).
+To clarify the origin of the fluctuation, we quantified the experimental error of the present quantum spin measurement scheme.
+We measured the fluctuations of the $T_2$ time and resonance frequency over 19 h for single NV centers in the same buffer solution at constant pH of 6.1 with the similar optical excitation intensity of 5.4 kW$\cdot {\rm cm ^{-2}}$.
+It was observed that $\omega_0$ shows sudden shifts on the order of hundreds of kHz as can be seen in Fig.~\ref{figx1}.
+The standard deviation of this 19-h measurement is $\pm 6.2$ \% of the mean $T_2$ time and $\pm$ 0.24 MHz of the mean $\omega_0$ (see Table~\ref{tbls1}).
+Nevertheless, most of the data points shown in Fig.~\ref{fig4} are located within the range of this measurement fluctuation, indicating that the pH does not affect the $T_2$ and $\omega_0$ within the error range of the present spin measurement parameters (number of accumulation, step size, etc...).
+It is therefore concluded that the effect of pH to $T_2$ and $\omega_0$ is smaller than the instrument measurement error of the present experimental system.
+Note that the stability of the NV spin properties measured in the buffer solutions is almost the same (or even better) as that in an air environment (see Table~\ref{tbls2}).

-It should be noted that the fluctuations of $T_2$ and $\omega_0$ mainly arise from the fluctuations in the fluorescence photon counts and the ODMR spectral shape.
-The NV brightness is in principle stable in the tested pH range, but show subtle change of the brightness (less than 10 \%).
-The pH change and aqueous environment affect the NV charge stability and, hence, the fluorescence emission properties.
-Indeed we have observed some fluorescent spikes or gradual changes of the fluorescence count even in the stable NV nanodiamonds that were subjected to the present measurements.
-Because the NV spin measurement relies on fluorescence detection, these fluorescence fluctuations significantly affect the sensitivity and precision of the NV quantum sensors, i.e., causing noise.
-Although we have not observed any particular pH dependence of the NV quantum sensors, this noise can be regarded as an effect of the pH change or the buffer solutions on NV quantum sensing.
+It should be noted that the fluctuations of $T_2$ and $\omega_0$ mainly come from the fluctuations of the fluorescence photon counts and the ODMR spectral shape.
+The pH change and aqueous environment affect the NV charge stability and hence fluorescence emission properties.
+Since the NV spin measurement relies on the fluorescence detection, these fluorescence fluctuation significantly affects the sensitivity and precision of the NV quantum sensors, i.e. making noise.
+While we have not observed any particular pH dependence of the NV quantum sensors, this noise can be regarded as the effect of pH change or buffer solutions to the NV quantum sensing.